 The Milam Name

 The images of the spelling of the Milam name at the top of this page are from 18th century court records of Orange County, Culpeper County and Bedford County in the Colony and Dominion of Virginia.
 The records concern my oldest known ancestor, Thomas Mylam, and his sons.
-The seven spellings of Milam represent different phonetic expressions of the name’s sound written by court clerks, often the same clerk: Mylam, Mylum, Milam, Milum, Millam, Millim and Mileham.
+The seven spellings of Milam represent different phonetic expressions of the name’s sound written by court clerks, sometimes the same clerk: Mylam, Mylum, Milam, Milum, Millam, Millim and Mileham.
 There is an eighth that I have seen: Milom.
-By clicking here (image), you may view a graph of the frequency of useage of "Milam", "Mileham", "Milum" and "Millam" in English language books over time.
-After the eighteenth century, "Milam" increasingly became the most common spelling.

-Fifty years later, Bedford County Deed Book 8, pages 59 and 60, has an indenture involving Thomas’ eldest son, William, and his youngest son, Rush, containing three different spellings: most frequently Mileham but also Milam and Millam.
-This document is dated 7 March 1787.
+Fifty years later in March 1787, Bedford County Deed Book 8, pages 59 and 60, has an indenture involving Thomas’ eldest son, William, and his youngest son, Rush, containing three different spellings: most frequently Mileham but also Milam and Millam.
 I found the use of the Mileham spelling quite unusual since I hadn’t previously encountered it in Bedford County where Thomas and his sons had lived since 1761.
 Especially so, since at the end of the document the brothers names were written: William Millam and Rush Milam.
 Reviewing Bedford County court records, Thomas’ surname initially was spelled Millim and Milum then rather consistently as Milam for two decades.
-Such was the fickleness of the court clerks if one was not of the Gentry class and couldn't spell one's own name.
-But it should be noted that at the time the spelling of the English language in general was not well codified.
+Such was the fickleness of the Clerk of Courts if one was not of the Gentry class and couldn't spell one's own name.
+However it should be noted that during the eighteenth century the spelling of the English language in general was not well codified.

 A Brief History of American English Spelling